PostgreSQL ALTER TABLE: Add & Rename Column

 Step 4) Click the Execute button.

-Step 5) To check whether the change was successful, do the following:
+Step 5) To check whether the change was successful, expand the book table columns as before:

 The columns should now be as follows: